Honors by Contract

 - complete the stated objectives for the course

-- earn a grade of B or higher
+- earn a grade of C or higher in the course

 - propose and negotiate an appropriate project with the professor and obtain approval from your honors program coordinator